-Drawing from your work in the Discovery phase, list your identified needs and how they align with district priorities.
-Then determine which area of support (Materials, Planning, or Delivery) they fall into and how soon you want to work on this need.
+Drawing from your work in the Discover phase, list your identified needs and how they align with district priorities.
+Then determine which area of support (Quality of Materials, Launch of Materials, Delivery of Materials) they fall into and how soon you want to work on this need.

-List the identified needs that emerged from your discovery process Which district priority, if any, does this need align to?
-Which area of support does this need fall into: Materials, Planning, or Delivery?
+Identified Need District Priorities Area of Support Priority List the identified needs that emerged from your discovery process Which district priority, if any, does this need align to?
+Which area of support does this need fall into: Quality of Materials, Launch of Materials, or Delivery of Materials?
 When will you tackle this: Now, Soon, or Later?
-Example: In the survey, teachers reported they do not use the math materials because there is too much to do in each class period Example: LCAP - improve K-5 students' SBAC scores in Math Example: Materials Example: Now
+Example: In the survey, teachers reported they do not use the ELA materials because there is too much to do in each class period.
+Example: LCAP - improve K-5 students' CAASPP scores in ELA Example: Materials Example: Now